sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 ### Create the table and load the sample records

-In the Azure portal, navigate to the 'Query editor (preview)' tab in the 'referencedb' resource.
+In the Azure portal, navigate to the 'referencedb' resource.

+navigate to the 'Query editor (preview)' tab in the 'referencedb' resource.

 Login using the name and password seen above.

-Check the file 'script.sql' in the folder '02 sqlserver' for the first commands and inserts.
+Check the file 'SQL script.sql' in the folder '02 sqlserver' for the first commands and inserts.

 Execute only step 1/2:

 - Create the table
 - Add 7 rows
 - Run the test query returning only 4 rows
+- Notice only clients A and D are interested in 'sensor-001' alerts

 ## Create an eventhub namespace with eventhub